 I am also well aware of the spiritual distress that so many of our people are experiencing due to the unavailability of attending Mass in person.
 I therefore wish to send you this communication to update you on steps we are taking to reopen for public Mass here in the Archdiocese of San Francisco.

 The thing is, his “communication” says little to nothing about any concrete steps toward re-opening.
-It’s just mumbo jumbo about how he’s “been joining [his] brother bishops in California for our weekly videoconference meetings to discuss the current situation”; how he’s “consulted with top experts in the fields of health care and epidemiology”; and his “form[ing] a committee of pastors and lay people to draft safety protocols.”
+It’s just mumbo jumbo about how he’s “been joining brother bishops in California for our weekly videoconference meetings to discuss the current situation”; how he’s “consulted with top experts in the fields of health care and epidemiology”; and his “form[ing] a committee of pastors and lay people to draft safety protocols.”
 The whole thing sounds like a bureaucratic shell game designed to distract the laity into thinking Big Things are being done, while in reality the action being taken is Big Fat Nothing.
+His Excellency can (and probably will) natter away with the other feckless California bishops and so-called “experts” for weeks, or even months; he can draft more safety protocols than there are commandments in the old law–and none of that will actually restore the Mass to a single starving soul.

 Adding to the absurdity of both bishops’ stances is the fact that they have kept churches open for private prayer.
 Apparently that’s safe, but Mass isn’t.
 The people sit in the same pews.
 They breathe the same air.
 They pray to the same God.
 And they take the same safety precautions that could be taken if Mass were to be offered.
 But one is kosher while the other is verboten.
 This makes absolutely no sense unless the Liturgy itself is somehow virulent.